ModdingTwins/MCPESpawner/README.md

 ----------------------

 command:
-/spawner {mob} (see "settings.yml" to see all the mobs and prices!)
+/spawner {mob} (see "settings.yml" to see all the mobs and prices!!)